saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/docker.md

 ## Running the Sauce Connect Docker in the nginx Server

-Below the `docker-compose.yaml` file that shows how to run Sauce Connect Docker in the nginx server.
+The `docker-compose.yaml` file below shows how to run Sauce Connect Docker in the nginx server.

+The Sauce Connect Proxy sits adjacent to the `nginx:latest` instance: you can reach the nginx service from Sauce Labs by going to nginx (if you run it as is).
+You can also provide a name to the container with [container_name](https://docs.docker.com/compose/compose-file/compose-file-v3/#container_name).

+`container_name: mockserver` would be reachable from any app or website that tried to hit mockserver via HTTP: this is due to the nature of [how docker resolves container names](https://docs.docker.com/config/containers/container-networking/#:~:text=In%20the%20same,on%20that%20network) for any valid entries on that docker network.

 ```yaml
 version: "3"